 - 1. Non-Urgent Health Care Appointments: Employees will schedule non-urgent health care appointments in advance and shall notify their immediate supervisor of such appointments as early as possible.
 If notice to the supervisor occurs seventy-two (72) hours or more in advance of the appointment, any disapproval of sick leave time off shall be accompanied by a written statement from the supervisor explaining the reasons. - 2.
-Any employee who is unable to report to work because of any of the reasons in Section 12.1 (B) shall report the reason for absence to their immediate supervisor, or any other supervisor on duty if the immediate supervisor is unavailable.
+Any employee who is unable to report to work because of any of the reasons in Section 12.1B.1 shall report whether the absence was for themselves or a family member to their immediate supervisor, or any other supervisor on duty if the immediate supervisor is unavailable.
 The absence shall be reported by the employee by the designated starting time each day the employee is unable to report to work, unless physically unable to do so.
 For a prolonged illness, special arrangements regarding notifying a supervisor may be made.